-Seattle City Council committee approves original head-tax package; rejects Durkan’s more modest plan
+Seattle City Council committee approves original head-tax proposal, rejects Durkan’s smaller plan

 Durkan’s plan was a counter to the larger tax supported by five City Council members.
 She had four council backers.

-Council members took the votes — first rejecting the Durkan package, then approving the original plan — during a finance-committee meeting.
+Council members took the votes — first rejecting the Durkan proposal, then approving the original plan — during a finance-committee meeting.
+Both tallies were 5-4.

-A new law needs five votes to pass and six to override a mayoral veto.
-Durkan has not said whether she would veto the pricier plan but has hinted she might.

 Most Read Local Stories